not-antoni/jarvis-ai/README.md

 **Features:**
 - ✅ Deploys automatically when you push to `origin/main`
-- 🔴 Alerts if PM2 process is down and tries to restart
+- 🔴 Pings you if PM2 process is down and tries to restart
-- ⚠️ Alerts if git fetch/pull fails
+- ⚠️ Pings you if git fetch/pull fails
 - 📋 Auto-rotates logs (keeps last 500 lines)
-- ✅ Success message with commit title
+- ✅ Success message with commit title (no ping)

-Replace `YOUR_DISCORD_WEBHOOK_URL` with your actual webhook.
+Replace `YOUR_DISCORD_WEBHOOK_URL` and `YOUR_DISCORD_USER_ID` with your values.
 Verify with: `crontab -l`

 ### Option 3: Docker Deployment